 Types of Subwoofers

 There are two different types of subwoofers, passive subwoofers, and active subwoofers.
-A passive subwoofer needs to be powered by an external power source.
+A passive subwoofer needs to be powered by an external power source and can be tuned easily.
 This can be either an amplifier or a receiver.
 This is because they require more power in order to produce audio with an extremely low frequency.
 Along with its ability to produce such low frequencies, a passive subwoofer can also be connected to other subwoofer units.
 This makes it the best option for larger areas or more intricate setups like for large home theaters or outdoor events.

 An active subwoofer, on the other hand, is one that does not require an external power source as they have one built-in.
 This makes them quite easy to set up as you don’t have to bother with connecting the sub to an amplifier or any other external power source.
 Also, it has a small build that lets you place it wherever you want.
 All of this makes it a perfect addition to your medium home theater system.